Skip to main content

 • that fabricated provenance, source links, or source relationships are acceptable documentation shortcuts

-• that runtime-only stand-ins are evidence of approved source syntax
+• that host-owned runtime helpers are evidence of approved source syntax

 • that runtime helper names such as CandidateBuilderId, CandidateBuilderDelegate, or SelectorSource.FromCollection(...) are live .secs language forms